Bespoke retirement: Switzerland's four retirement models

 Adjust your retirement to fit your needs

 Switzerland's Old Age and Survivors' Insurance (AHV) offers insured flexibility when it comes to drawing their pension.
-Most pension funds allow you to tailor your retirement too, provided their regulations allow it.
-In addition to entering retirement normally upon reaching the statutory retirement age, you can also retire earlier, later, or in stages.
+Pension funds also allow you to tailor your retirement.
+In addition to entering retirement normally upon reaching the statutory reference age, you can also retire earlier, later, or in stages.

 Each retirement model has both financial and personal consequences that you should be familiar with when planning your retirement.
 It is therefore worth comparing the advantages and disadvantages of the various retirement models.
 How much importance you give to each individual point will depend upon your own personal needs.
 More free time might be the deciding factor for some, while for others, a larger pension may make all the difference.